-- Only residents who have participated in and adhered to all rules of the ASHP Resident Matching Program will be eligible to apply to the NEA Baptist Memorial Hospital PGY1 Residency Program.

-- The Residency Advisory Committee (RAC) will review residency applications.
+- Only residents who have participated in and adhered to all rules of the ASHP Resident Matching Program will be eligible to apply to the NEA Baptist Memorial Hospital PGY1 Residency Program. - Residency applications will be reviewed by the Residency Advisory Committee (RAC).
 A completed application packet must be submitted by the deadline of January 5th for applicants to be invited for an interview.
 Applications meeting this criterion will be scored by the Residency Director (RPD) and RAC based on the following criteria:

 - 1. Pharmacy School GPA

 - 2. Organizational Involvement/Leadership

 - 3. Research/Presentations/Contributions to the profession

 - 4. APPE Clinical Rotations

 - 5. Volunteering Experience

 - 6. Work experience

 - 7. Letters of Recommendation

 All seven categories will be scored 0-3 points, with a maximum score of 21 points.
-Applicants will be ranked according to score, and those scoring in the top percentiles will be invited for an interview; a maximum of twelve interviews will be conducted unless unusual circumstances arise (See Appendix A: NEA Resident Program Application Initial Screening).
+Applicants will be ranked according to score, and those scoring in the top percentiles will be invited for an interview; a maximum of 12 interviews will be conducted unless special circumstances arise (See Appendix A: NEA Resident Program Application Initial Screening).

-Phase II and Post-Match Scramble applications will be reviewed in a similar manner.
+• Phase II and Post-Match Scramble applications will be reviewed in a similar manner.